alberto-carta/aiida-LordCapulet/README.md

 <img src="LordCapulet.png" alt="LordCapulet" width="400">

-**LordCapulet** is an AiiDA plugin that provides automated workflows for constrained DFT+U calculations using OSCDFT (Occupation-Site Constrained DFT).
-The main feature is the **GlobalConstrainedSearchWorkChain**, which performs intelligent, iterative searches through occupation matrix space to find optimal electronic configurations.
+**LordCapulet** is an AiiDA plugin that provides automated workflows for constrained DFT+U calculations using OSCDFT (Oxidation-State Constrained DFT).
+The main feature is the **GlobalConstrainedSearchWorkChain**, which performs iterative searches through occupation matrix space to find optimal electronic configurations.

 ## Key Features